-- definition of the educational objectives of the Department at all levels;
+- definition of the educational objectives of the Department at undergraduate level;

 - development, implementation and review of strategies for meeting those objectives;

-- keeping the quality of teaching and learning at all levels in the Department under review at all times;
+- keeping the quality of teaching and learning at undergraduate level in the Department under review at all times;

-- responding to, and liaising with, bodies external to the Department concerned with teaching and learning matters, (e.g. accreditation and external Quality Assurance audits of teaching performance at undergraduate and/or graduate level)
+- responding to, and liaising with, bodies external to the Department concerned with teaching and learning matters, (e.g. accreditation and external Quality Assurance audits of teaching performance at undergraduate level)

 - advising the Department about the resourcing requirements and implications of teaching and learning needs;

-- developing, implementing and overseeing strategies for enhancing recruitment of high quality undergraduate and postgraduate students;
+- developing, implementing and overseeing strategies for enhancing recruitment of high quality undergraduate students;

 - overview and maintenance of student records;